Stanier Porten

-Sir Stanier Porten (baptised 1716 – 1789) was an English government official and diplomat.
+Sir Stanier Porten (baptised 1716 – 1789) was a British government official and diplomat.

 Life

 He was the only son of James Porten, a London merchant, of Huguenot descent.
 The family lived in an old red-brick house adjoining Putney Bridge, but after a failure in business, left in 1748.

 Porten entered the diplomatic service, and for some years before 1760 he was British resident at the court of the Kingdom of Naples.
 He was transferred in April 1760 to the post of consul at Madrid.
 In July 1766 he was appointed secretary to the extraordinary embassy of William Nassau de Zuylestein, 4th Earl of Rochford to the court of France, and he wrote reports on the mission in 1766–1767.

 In November 1768 Porten was appointed as under-secretary to Lord Rochford, then Secretary of State for the Northern Department, and in December 1770 he followed Rochford to the southern branch, remaining under-secretary until 1782.
 He was knighted on 5 June 1772, appointed keeper of the state papers at Whitehall in 1774, and from 1782 until November 1786 was a commissioner of the customs.
 He was characterised as the "man of business" in his department, of a grave demeanour.

 After a period of illness, Porten died at Kensington Palace on 7 June 1789.